-Nate h*cking loves the Eucharist and the Church and wishes more people were able to experience what Church at its best can be.
+Nate loves the Eucharist and the Church.
+He wishes more people were able to experience what Church at its best can be.
 At the same time, he totally gets that people need to leave for one reason or another, and so he writes here to provide snacks for anyone’s ongoing spiritual journey—for the “Care of the Soul,” to use Thomas Moore’s phrase.

 Nate completed his MDiv at Asbury Theological Seminary, [most of] his MA in historical musicology at the University of Kentucky, and a BA in music composition at Asbury University.
 After finishing seminary, he worked in human services for several years while figuring out where to land within the Church, and eventually found his way to the United Church of Christ after orbiting the world of Old Catholicism for a while.